vivekgupta4Git/ComposeCoach/README.md

 ![compose_coach_gif](https://github.com/vivekgupta4Git/ComposeCoach/assets/91813403/88358976-dc08-43a3-934c-505f4d145020)

 ## Overview
-  CoachmarkLib is a highly customizable library built in Jetpack Compose and Kotlin that allows users to easily integrate coachmarks into their Android applications.
+  ComposeCoach is a highly customizable library built in Jetpack Compose and Kotlin that allows users to easily integrate coachmarks into their Android applications.
 Coachmarks are a great way to guide users through the features of an app, making the onboarding experience more intuitive and engaging.

   This library is inspired by Canopas's [compose-intro-showcase](https://github.com/canopas/compose-intro-showcase) library mainly the 2.0.0 version and after draws inspiration from it, ComposeCoach introduces additional features and enhancements to provide a seamless and flexible experience for developers incorporating the best practices and lessons learned from the original implementation.
 What you can do with canopas's compose-intro-showcase library, you can do with this library and even more.